sensu/sensu-flow/README.md

-# sensuflow-action
+# Sensuflow Github Action
-Github Action for Sensu flow resource management pattern.
+The Github action for Sensuflow, a git based approach to managing Sensu resources.

 ## Introduction
-This github action will allow you to manage Sensu resources for multiple namespaces by making use of sensuctl prune and create commands.
+This Github action will allow you to manage Sensu resources for multiple namespaces by making use of `sensuctl prune` and `sensuctl create` commands.
 The `sensu prune` command is scoped by the action's `matching_label`, `matching_condition`, and `managed_resources`settings.

-In order to use this action, you'll need to define a Sensu user and associated role based access control.
+In order to use this action, you'll first need to define a Sensu user and associated role based access control.
+A reference RBAC policy and user definition, matching the the actions default settings is provided below as a reference.

 ## Capabilities